jojo157/FundCentreGame/README.md

 - I would like to thank Code Institue's Tutor support for their help throughout the course.
 - I would like to thank my fellow students for their help on slack.
 - I would like to thank my wife Leticia for her continued support.
+- I would like to thank Stack Overflow and W3Schools for their content as when trouble shooting these resources were essential to work out how to correct my code.